benarmstead/scotter/README.md

 Capable of:

- - Taking screenshot of whole screen
+ - Taking screenshot of whole screen.
- - Selecting area of screen
+ - Selecting area of screen.
- - Taking a screenshot of the currently selected window
+ - Taking a screenshot of the currently selected window.

 # Screenshots